komuw/komu.engineer/blogs/starSql/README.md

 /*
 Find a count of all inmates
 and also a count of inmates who claim to have been innocent.
+We are multiplying by 1.0 so that we can be able to do float division later on.
 */
 select
    sum(